Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 fisherman - fisherman,

-Here are some examples of obsolete words - historicisms:
+I will give these examples of outdated words - historicisms:

-kulak - a well-to-do peasant in the 20-30s of the last century;
+kulak - a wealthy peasant in the 20-30s of the last century;

-Among historicisms, there are many old names for monetary units, measures of length and weight, names of objects and clothes, etc., for example:
+Among the historicisms there are many ancient names of monetary units, measures of length and weight, names of objects and clothing, etc., for example:

-club, pood, verst, arshin, dime, student, haulers, policemen, coachman, tavern, etc.
+club, pood, verst, arshin, ten-kopeck piece, student, barge hauler, policeman, coachman, tavern, etc.

-Obsolete words mean those words that, due to the time interval, have left the previously habitual active use, but they have been preserved in a passive dictionary and, to a greater extent, remain understandable to native speakers.
+Obsolete words mean those words that, due to a time period, have fallen out of previously habitual active use, but in the passive dictionary they have been preserved and, to a greater extent, remain understandable to native speakers.

-Among obsolete words, two types are distinguished: archaisms and historicisms.
+Among obsolete words, there are two types: archaisms and historicisms.

-For example, Lanits - on the Old Russian cheeks.
-The hand is the palm.
-Dolu - down, below.
-Eyes are eyes.
-The forehead is the forehead.
-Or an archaic address - my dear sir :-).
+For example, lanits - cheeks in Old Russian.
+Hand - palm.
+Down - down, below.
+Eyes - eyes.
+Chelo - forehead.
+Or an archaic appeal - dear sir :-).
 Virgo is a girl.
-There is such a word - zasupon - tuck / shirt /.
-Burned up - ran with someone.
-This is a folk speech, the last two words I heard from my grandmother / Smolensk region /.
+There is such a word - tuck in - tuck in / shirt /.
+Get excited - hang out with someone.
+This is folk speech, I heard the last two words from my grandmother / Smolensk region /.

-To what has already been written by other authors, I can add that even now used words can be considered obsolete if in former times they were used in different meanings than in the present.
+To what has already been written by other authors, I can add that words used today can be considered obsolete if in former times they were used in different meanings than in the present.
 Such words are called semantic archaisms.

 Archaisms.